brinleyww/RL-rubiks-cube/README.md

 ## 🧠 How the AI works (Under the Hood)

 1. **State Encoding**: The 2x2 cube has 24 individual colored tiles.
 We one-hot encode these colors into an array of 144 inputs.
-2. **Deep Q-Network (DQN)**: The network has 3 dense hidden layers (512 -> 512 -> 256 nodes) using ReLU activation.
+2. **Deep Q-Network (DQN)**: The network has 3 dense hidden layers (with 512 -> 512 -> 256 nodes) using ReLU activation.
 It takes the 144-element state array and outputs 12 Q-values (representing the expected future reward for taking each of the 12 possible face rotations).
 3. **Experience Replay**: The agent stores its past moves in a memory buffer.
-Every step, it pulls a random batch of 64 past experiences and trains the network on them, preventing catastrophic forgetting.
+Every step, it pulls a random batch of 64 past experiences and trains the network on them.
-4. **Target Network**: To stabilize learning, a secondary "Target" network is used to calculate the future rewards, which is slowly synced with the main network every 50 episodes.
+4. **Target Network**: To stabilize learning, a secondary "Target" network is used to calculate the future rewards, which is synced with the main network every 50 episodes.

 ## ⚙️ Configuration
 Want to tweak the AI?
 Open `src/main/java/RubiksCubeRL.java` and modify these constants at the top of the file: